Orthoptic uses of atropine

 What should I do if I forget a dose?

-Instil the eye drops or apply the eye ointment as soon as you remember the missed dose.
+Instil the eye drops / ointment as soon as you remember the missed dose.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not instil or apply a double dose to make up for a missed one.

 How often should I use atropine?

-Please note carefully why your child is having the atropine, as this affects how often you instil the ointment / drops.
+Please note carefully why your child is having the atropine.
+The reason affects how often you instil the ointment / drops.
 It will also be written on the packaging from the pharmacy.

 Important information